x11x00x00x/pgr2modded/README.md

  - Duplicate Integra Type-R and modify the XJ220.
 (DONE)
  - Move all cars to its own class.
 (DONE)
  - Check Nissan 350z (2007) and add it.
 (DONE)
+ - Change leaderboard IDs for all cars and tracks to new leaderboard IDs.
+ - Add the BMW Z8
+ - Add the F1 Prototype car.
+ - Create a new Proto class.

 NOTE: This mod ONLY works on English systems.
 More soon.